AlexHHsiao/linux/README.md

 * Run command `cp /boot/config-YOUR-LINUX-VERSION-generic ./.config`
 * Run command `make oldconfig` and keep pressing enter unit it finishes
 * Make sure comment out `CONFIG_MODULE_SIG_ALL`, `CONFIG_MODULE_SIG_KEY`, and `CONFIG_SYSTEM_TRUSTED_KEYS` in newly created config file
-* Run command `make modules && make && sudo make modules_install && sudo make install` to build and install Kernal
+* Run command `make modules && make && sudo make modules_install && sudo make install` to build and install Kernel
 * Run command `sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virt-manager` to setup VM
-* Create a new VM using Virtual Machine Manager which installed with above command.
+* Create a new inner VM using Virtual Machine Manager which installed with above command.
 You can use ubuntu ISO or any other Linux images
 * Create a test program and compile it in the new VM